This article has links to products and services we love, which we may make commission from.

 It’s one of our favorite things to do in the winter in Boston.

-Walking along Commonwealth Ave (Comm Ave) is another favorite local pastime each December.
+Walking along Commonwealth Ave (Comm Ave) leading to the Public Garden is another favorite local pastime each December.

 Illuminations Tour, Somerville